 After visiting 15 other Greek islands, including Hydra, Santorini, Crete, and Mykonos, I can say that Milos ranks up as one of our favorites.
 Milos has everything you could want from a trip to the Greek islands.
 Great food?
 Epic beaches?
 Amazing sunsets?
 Friendly people?
 Yup!
 All those things are what make Milos so special.
 Here are our favorite things to do in Milos.

 Milos Island is a beautiful island that is part of the Cyclades island group of the Greek islands.
 It’s quieter than nearby Mykonos and Santorini but is quickly becoming more popular as visitors to the Cyclades try to escape the crowds.

-Like nearby Paros and Naxos, Milos still has some places where you can find the idyllic stone streets and white-washed buildings.
-Particularly in the town of Plaka, which is one of the best places to visit in Greece.
+Like nearby Paros and Naxos, Milos still has places where you can find idyllic stone streets and white-washed buildings.
+Particularly in the town of Plaka, one of the best places to visit in Greece.

 It’s best known for Sarakiniko Beach, an unreal landscape that looks like the moon.
 Milos can easily be reached by ferry from Mykonos, Naxos, Ios, Sifnos, Amorgos, and many more Greek destinations making it the perfect place to head on your Greek islands travel itinerary.

 The Best Things to do in Milos

 Adamantas is one of the main towns on Milos and where most travelers will pass in and out.
 This is where the ferries arrive and depart the island, so it has many cafes, restaurants, and shops around.

 It’s a great place to stop at night and enjoy a Freddo Cappuccino.
 You can also explore by foot and see the Agios Haralambos Church, the Church of the Holy Trinity, or Agia Triada Church, which are some of the best sights in Adamantas.

 2. Sunbathe on Provatas Beach